Course Approval Frequently Asked Questions

 Yes.
 The prelicensing curriculum and educational objectives should be provided to students upon initial enrollment of a class so that they know what the Department's qualifying examinations are based on and what is expected of them.

-The continuing education provider has 30 days from the course completion date to submit the student roster to the department.
-The department needs a reasonable amount of time to enter the completed hours into the database, which may take up to 30 days.
-If it has been more than 60 days since you completed the course, contact the provider and request that they submit the student roster to the department.
+The prelicensing education provider has 10 days from the course completion date to submit the student roster to the department and the continuing education provider has 30 days.
+If it has been more than 10 days since you completed the prelicensing course and 30 days since you completed the continuing education course, contact the provider and request that they submit the student roster to the department.
 If they insist that the student roster has been sent, request that they either resubmit it or contact the education unit on your behalf.
-Be sure to verify both your social security and license numbers with the provider.
+Be sure to verify both your social security and/or license numbers with the provider.

 How is the completion date determined for courses that I have taken?